 The second line of defense is based on the Compliance Division under the Risks Control Division, which is responsible for deploying an organization-wide compliance culture with procedures and laws, for identification and assessment of cross-border risk, for delivering appropriate training and for specifying procedures.
-To this end, the Compliance Division is assisted by the Legal Division, the Planning and Operations Division which supports the implementation of processes and IT systems and the Technology Division, which develops computer-based tools for risk identification, monitoring and mitigation.
+To this end, the Compliance Division is assisted by the Legal Division, the Human Capital, Resources and Operations Division which supports the implementation of processes and IT systems and the Technology Division, which develops computer-based tools for risk identification, monitoring and mitigation.

-The third line of defense is Internal Audit, which conducts periodic audit, in accordance with the multi-annual plan, of the management of cross-border risk in accordance with the multi-annual plan.
+The third line of defense is Internal Audit, which conducts periodic audit of the management of cross-border risk.

-The Bank applies the statutory provisions for implementation of the FATCA agreement and provides timely reports to the Israeli Tax Authority/ The Bank is compliant with terms and conditions of the QI agreement and is preparing to implement the CRS regulations.
+The Bank applies the statutory provisions for implementation of FATCA and CRS, and provides timely reports to the Israeli Tax Authority/ The Bank is compliant with terms and conditions of the QI agreement.